sjbavier/Reference/network/linux-network-wireless-mischief-wpa.md

 ### Brute Force w/ dictionary

 This attack is time consuming using the dictionary attack.
 This is beause PBKDF2 generates the PTK and repeats the HMAC SHA-1 hash 4,096 times.
+Dictionaries [http://ftp.se.kde.org/pub/security/tools/net/Openwall/wordlists/languages/]

 First you must capture packets until you collect the four-way WPA handshake